LaurenzV/krilla/crates/krilla/src/validation/PDF_A2.md

 6.2.2:
 - krilla doesn't use non-standard operators. 🟢
 - krilla doesn't use the `ri` or `i` operator. 🟢
-- krilla ensure that content stream has their own associated resource dictionary (TODO: what about glyph streams in Type3 fonts?). 🟢
+- krilla ensure that content stream has their own associated resource dictionary. 🟢

 6.2.3: krilla always write an `sRGB` output intent for PDF/A. 🟢